 Additionally, the American Chemistry Council (ACC) and our member companies work with retailers, product manufacturers and others along the value chain to share information about the safe, appropriate use of chemicals and work to provide clear, transparent, science-based safety information about chemical ingredients in products.

 ACC members also adhere to the Responsible Care® Product Safety Code, a set of management practices outlining actions companies should take to guide the development of safe products and to transparently share information related to product safety.
 In addition, to help enhance scientific understanding of chemical safety, our industry also sponsors two primary scientific initiatives: the Long Range Initiative or LRI promotes innovation in assessing chemical safety while the Center for Advancing Risk Assessment Science and Policy (ARASP) helps advance knowledge about how chemicals interact with the body and the relationship between chemical exposure and safety.

-from removing or substituting a chemical ingredient in a product.
+In addition, manufacturers must consider the unintended consequences and potential trade-offs that may result from removing or substituting a chemical ingredient in a product.